 - Your Highness: The one where Kenny Kwan’s character finds himself the Big Bad that everyone wants to kill in his favorite RPG.
 I’ve heard it’s hilarious.

-It’s still difficult to comprehend that within a year and within this post, I ended up writing about twenty-two different dramas.
+It’s still difficult to comprehend that within a year and within this post, I ended up writing about twenty-three different dramas.
 And within those dramas actually completing a 92-episode AND a 90-episode show.
 Compare that to literally, like, three a year previously.
 Paradoxically, greater stress and academia translated to a lot more TV consumption for me, and I definitely need to find some sort of balance in my life—for now, it feels like I’m vacillating between academia and entertainment.

 If there’s one thing I did successfully realize from this year, it’s dropping dramas—not just when it gets unbearable, but even when you feel only mediocrity, and even more importantly, when, though you’re not caught up, the ending is purportedly “unbearable” (but then there are some exceptions—huh).
 Staring at the list of shows I ended up dropping, I realize I should stop watching mainstream idol dramas (?).
 Which…I don’t even know anymore because those are the actors I’m most familiar with.
 But I’m finding myself straying farther and farther from the mainstream, which is overall a good thing, given a far higher proportion of no dubbing and less inane writing.
 2017 was a fairly solid year for me, at least cdrama-wise, providing the necessary escapism at times.
 There are a lot of titles I definitely want to get to, though, and also a lot of upcoming work for me to deal with, so who knows how it’ll all work out?

 Here’s to a better 2018!